Gallery Design Prices FAQ Availability Your Photos

 Aurora is the second-largest city in the U.S. state of Illinois, with a population of 175,952 (2007 est.).
 Aurora lies within four counties: Kane, DuPage, Kendall, and Will.
 About 110,000 of the city's residents reside in Kane County, while about 42,000 live in DuPage County.
 Will and Kendall County together only account for a few thousand of Aurora's total population.
 The city refers to itself as "The City of Lights" because it was one of the first cities in Illinois to implement an all-electric street lighting system in 1881.
 Aurora officially adopted the nickname in 1908.[1]

-- Below is a partial list of Illinois cities in which we have performed wedding photography
+Below is a partial list of cities in which we have performed wedding photography:

 Addison